Encode-Solidity-Bootcamp-Q2-April-Late/week2-ballot/README.md

 # Week 2 Assignment
+## We tried using Goerli testnet and failed due to network congestion and high gas prices.
+We then switched to Sepolia and added a gas limit and found success. ##
 ### Voting Rights

 PS C: \Users\Zacha\ Fresh\scripts> yarn run ts-node -files Ballottest.ts Tea Coffee Kombucha Coca